 Admission Process: MBBS vs BDS vs BAMS vs BHMS

-To get admission into these medical courses in India, students have to complete their 10+2 education with Physics, Chemistry & Biology and score a minimum 50% marks (40% in the case of reserved category).
+To get admission into these medical courses in India, students have to complete their 10+2 education with Physics, Chemistry & Biology and score a minimum of 50% marks (40% in the case of reserved category).

 Now let’s look at the specific admission requirements for each.